This website uses cookies

 Display Fields

-Add Custom Fields on Product Page
+Step 4: Add Custom Fields on the Product Page

 The good thing is that these custom fields can be easily added via the backend.
 These changes are then reflected in the frontend as custom fields on product pages, cart pages, and similar areas.
 In fact, these custom fields can also appear on order status pages.